1. Putting time, money and energy into ads and other campaign activities before you secure your place on the ballot

 LP affiliates have their own policies as to (1) whether they make use of the list available to candidates and (2) if so, under what terms.
 Some may charge a use fee.
-Some may allow use of the list through a third party.
+Some may allow use of the list through a third party, such as a bonded mail house.
 Others may send out emails for you.

 They may also be willing to:

 Keep in mind that every affiliate is different and may or may not have people available to help with these issues, or in some cases, to even respond to your inquiry.
-There may also be campaign finance regulations that make state LP support infeasible in your state.
+There may also be campaign finance regulations that limit an affiliate’s ability to support campaigns.

 If no one is maintaining your state LP’s website, you might want to offer to update it yourself, or get one of your volunteers to do so.
 If no one is sending out regular emails to party members and prospects, your local or state affiliate may be happy to have you and other Libertarian candidates in your area use the list to inform members of your campaigns.